 Health professionals and the medical sector are very open about what goes into vaccines, and medicines in general.
-The general public are able to look up exactly what’s in any medication in the UK on the electronic Medicines Compendium (eMC) database.
-You can search medicines (by brand or scientific name) or by active ingredient.
+The general public is able to look up exactly what’s in any medication in the UK on the electronic Medicines Compendium (eMC) database.
+You can search for medicines (by brand or scientific name) or by active ingredient.

 The only problem is that there are many ingredients that will be unfamiliar to many and it can take some time trying to assess whether or not it has been derived from animal products.
 It would be handy if there was a “vegan-friendly medicines” search on the site, but at the time of writing, this does not exist.
 Hopefully, as veganism continues its rise to world domination (!) this is a feature that will be added.
 There are various types of ingredients and processes utilised in the production of vaccines that might have made use of animal products.